knowit/kompetansekartlegging-app/frontend/markdown/en/help.md

 ## Administrator

 Administrators gain access to a menu called "ADMIN".
 Administrators are able to appoint users to new roles, either as a new administrator or as a group leader.
 They are also able to choose what catalog is active, as well as to edit or create new catalogs.
 This can be done in the "Edit catalogs" submenu.
 Administrators are not able to view the answers of other individuals on this page, but have the opportunity to download an Excel report containing the answers.
 This can be done in the "Download catalogs" submenu.
-Additionally, administrators can edit groups in the "Edit groups" submenu.
+Administrators can also edit groups in the "Edit groups" submenu.
+Additionally, administrators are able to anonymize users in the "Anonymize users" submenu.
+Anonymization is a non-reversible action that is typically performed after an employee quits.
+The result of an anonymization is that the answers of a former employee is no longer associated with the person.

 ## Group leader